Terrier-Tech/terrier-engine/README.md

 # Plunketts::Engine

-This Rails Engine contains common code user by all Rails applications at Plunkett's Pest Control.
+This Rails Engine contains common code used by all Rails applications at Plunkett's Pest Control.

 ## Usage